-This generation of Japanese RPG fans have had a tough time of it.
+This generation of Japanese RPG fans has had a tough time of it.
 The sea of overwhelming choice in the PS2/Xbox/GameCube era has turned into a muddy watering hole with a handful of titles occasionally bubbling to the surface.
 This has put a lot of unfortunate pressure on White Knight Chronicles: International Edition.
-It’s the first PS3 exclusive JRPG to actually hit the console since its launch in 2006, and while it’s an enjoyable, solid game, it’s not a must-own title.
-Think of it as a minor oasis in the drought, because while it tries to do a little bit of everything, it ends up feeling fragmented.
+It’s the first PS3-exclusive JRPG actually to hit the console since its launch in 2006, and while it’s an enjoyable, solid game, it’s not a must-own title.
+Think of it as a minor oasis in the drought because while it tries to do a little bit of everything, it ends up feeling fragmented.